By Wendy Stoltz / Last Modified On January 15, 2023

-Don't get me wrong, there are plenty of gluten free pancake mixes to purchase (some of my favorites are gfjules gluten free pancake & waffle mix, and Pamela's), but depending on your household pancake consumption, the mixes can get expensive.
+Everyone loves gluten-free pancakes, and I love a good gluten-free pancake recipe.
+Don't get me wrong.
+There is plenty of gluten-free pancake mixes to purchase (some of my favorites are Gfjule's gluten-free pancake & waffle mix and Pamela's).
+Still, the mixes can get expensive depending on your household pancake consumption.

-About a year ago I started making the dry portion in bulk and storing it in a glass container so that my sweet husband and girls could easily make pancakes when I was traveling.
+I've been making this gluten-free pancake recipe for years.
+About a year ago, I started making the dry portion in bulk and storing it in a glass container so that my sweet husband and girls could easily make pancakes when I was traveling.
+Since then, we tend to keep this gluten-free pancake mix recipe close to always having a pre-made mix on hand.

-You can make these pancakes now or store the mix for later, it's up to you!
+You can make these pancakes now or store the mix for later; it's up to you!

-Ingredients in Gluten Free Pancakes
+Ingredients in Gluten-Free Pancakes

 Sugar - A touch of sugar adds a little sweetness and helps with the texture.

-Baking Soda - To help create the air bubbles needed to help the gluten free pancakes fluff up and rise while cooking.
+Baking Soda - To help create the air bubbles needed to help the gluten-free pancakes fluff up and rise while cooking.

 Cinnamon - This is optional, but we love adding it.